keyvan-m-sadeghi/unity/README.md

 OK, so first of all, I've written this essay for me, don't owe you a damn thing!
 It's all gonna sound like cliches and bullshit you heard a million times before.
 It won't be a timeless piece.
+Timefull rather.
 You shouldn't see this as a blueprint of anything, quote or adopt it in your work and life.
 Fuck that shit!
 Draw your own conclusions.

 <proceeds to describe his life events and learnings he thought but was wrong>